 Establish or revisit your estate plan

-While you're reviewing your basic documents, consider whether or not a Trust may help you achieve certain objectives.
-I like to remind my clients that trusts are used in a variety of situations — not solely for estate planning purposes.
-If you need to strengthen your asset protection or strictly allocate certain resources, a trust or another vehicle may be well-suited.
-Speak with your attorney or trusted advisor for direction.
+While reviewing your basic documents, consider whether or not a Trust may help you achieve certain objectives.
+Trusts can be used in a variety of situations — not solely for estate planning purposes.
+If you need to strengthen your asset protection or strictly allocate certain resources, a trust may be well-suited.
+Speak with your attorney or an SVB Private Wealth Advisor for direction here.

 Compile your legal documents

-If you're trying to get your finances in order, I would suggest ensuring that you keep all your essential legal documents in a central, yet secure, location.
-While many may keep their business documents in pristine order, sometimes their personal documents may need a bit more organizing.
-And if you have critical documentation in a bank safe deposit box or with your attorney, make sure that a trusted loved one has access to copies.
+If you're trying to get your finances in order, be sure to keep all your essential legal documents in a central, yet secure location.
+While many may keep their business documents in pristine order, sometimes personal documents need a bit more organizing.
+If you have critical documentation in a bank safe deposit box or with your attorney, make sure that a trusted loved one has access to copies.

-If your situation has changed over the past year or more, you'll want your insurance to reflect those changes.
+If you have had significant life transition such as a change in employment, marital status or residence over the past year or more, you'll want your insurance to reflect those changes.
 Confirm that your insurance still provides sufficient assets and personal protection.
-Also, if the values of particular assets have changed, you may need to update the associated policies.
+Also, if the values of some assets have changed, you may need to update the applicable policies.

-You may order a copy of your credit report online at https://www.annualcreditreport.com or by calling 1-877-322-8228.
-While you can order all three free credit reports at one time, I recommend staggering them out over the course of the year.
-Keep an eye out for anything that looks suspicious, such as a new credit inquiry or a new account, and contact the credit bureau directly if you notice any issues.
+You may order a copy of your credit report online at annualcreditreport.com or by calling 1-877-322-8228.
+While you can order all three free credit reports at one time, we recommend staggering them out over the course of the year.
+Keep an eye out for anything that looks suspicious, such as a new credit inquiry or a new account and contact the credit bureau directly if you notice any issues.